 “Your initial reaction when told of your victim’s age was, ‘Oh s–t’.
 That was the right reaction.

 “You were driven by your desire, by your own sexual gratification.”

 Castles had pleaded guilty to two counts of sexual penetration of a child under 16, supplying a drug of dependence to a child and producing child abuse material.

-He was sentenced to three years and 10 months in prison, with a non-parole period of two years and three months, and will be placed on the sex offenders register for 15 years.
+The judge sentenced Castles to three years and 10 months in prison, with a non-parole period of two years and three months.
+He will also be placed on the sex offenders register for 15 years.